 As I mentioned above, I believe the best and most effective content for me is when I do video and blog content that is either the same or complementary to each other.
 In many cases so far this year, I simply haven’t had the time or bandwidth to create the accompanying blog post to my videos.

 We’ll see this change, as well as continue to have new content just for the blog.

 Search is a powerful thing, and having an interesting blog that focuses on a specific niche, I still believe is one of, if not the most powerful platform out there.

 However, to capitalize on it, I think you do need one other platform.

 Content Strategy: Why Two is the Magic Number for Most of Us

 My niche site Breaking Eighty is the perfect example of this.
-My influence and traffic is about a 50/50 split between my blog and my Instagram account – which has a little over 17k followers.
+My influence and traffic are about a 50/50 split between my blog and my Instagram account – which has over 17k followers.

 Each of those platforms compliments each other, and managing them isn’t so overwhelming that one gets neglected (usually).